Luciano Spalletti: Roma

 Such success for a traditionally unexceptional side with limited resources attracted the attention of Roma.
-The capital side had come off a disappointing season, in which four different coaches had spells in charge of the club.
-Spalletti was offered the task of attempting to bring order to this chaotic side.
-After an uninspiring first half of the 2005–06 season, he changed the team's tactics to suit a more offensive playing style, rather than a defensive-minded system.
-Spalletti's favoured formation was the 4–2–3–1 system, which used four defenders, two defensive midfielders, two wingers (both sides of the 3), one attacking midfielder, and one striker Francesco Totti, who typically functioned also as an attacking midfielder in previous seasons.
-As such, the team played without any real striker, as Totti occupied what later came to be described as a false-9 role.
-This system proved effective for Roma upon its introduction during the 2005–06 season, as on 26 February 2006, Roma broke the Serie A record for most consecutive wins with a 2–0 victory over Lazio, following an 11-match winning streak.
-As a result, Roma climbed from 15th place to 5th place in the table.
+The Giallorossi had come off a disappointing season in which four different coaches had spells in charge of the club.
+Spalletti was tasked with bringing order to this chaotic side.
+After an uninspiring first half of the 2005–06 season, he changed the team's tactics to a more offensive style rather than a defensive one.
+As a result, Roma climbed from 15th to 5th place in the table.
 However, by the end of the season, Roma failed to reach fourth place, therefore failing to qualify for the Champions League.
 Spalletti did manage to help Roma reach the 2006 Coppa Italia Final, but ultimately lost out on the title to Inter Milan.
 Nonetheless, as a result of the 2006 Serie A match-fixing scandal, Roma qualified for the 2006–07 UEFA Champions League, as league champions Juventus were relegated, while Fiorentina and Milan both received point deductions for their involvement.